Linux-RISC/IRIX-diskless-workstation/README.md

 >>setenv SystemPartition bootp():diskless
 >>setenv OSLoadPartition bootp():diskless
 ```
 Don't <b>forget</b> to copy the <b>unix</b> file from "diskless" directory on the NAS to /home/irix/i/diskless on Reanimator.
-If you have several kernels, use a directory structure on Reanimator like:<br>
+If you have several kernels, use a directory structure on "diskless" directory like:<br>
 <ul>
   <li>6.5.22/unix</li>
   <li>6.5.30/unix</li>